oracle/graal/docs/reference-manual/java-on-truffle/README.md

 - leverage the whole stack of tools provided by the Truffle framework, not previously available for Java.
 - have an improved isolation of the host Java VM and the Java program running on Truffle, so you can run less trusted guest code.
 - run in the context of a native image while still allowing dynamically-loaded bytecodes.
+- enjoy the benefits of unlimited [HotSwap capabilities](Demos.md#enhanced-hotswap-capabilities-with-java-on-truffle) during a debugging session.

 Java on Trufle is an experimental technology in GraalVM, but already passes the Java Compatibility Kit (JCK or TCK for Java SE).